BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/09_3_Using_CSV_in_Scripts.md

 <+6Months> OP_CHECKSEQUENCEVERIFY OP_DROP OP_DUP OP_HASH160 <pubKeyHash> OP_EQUALVERIFY OP_CHECKSIG
 ```

-### Encode a CLTV Script
+### Encode a CSV Script

-When you encode a CLTV script, be careful how you encode the integer value for the relative locktime.
+When you encode a CSV script, be careful how you encode the integer value for the relative locktime.
 It should be passed as a 3-byte integer, which means that you're ignoring the top byte, which could inactivate the relative locktime.
 Since it's an integer, be sure you convert it to little-endian.

 This can be done with the `integer2lehex.sh` shell script from the previous chapter.